 - Similarity.
 Objects that share similar attributes are perceived as being part of a group.
 Although the shapes in the graphics below are different in size or in their directional orientation, what they have in common (blue outlines, for example, or having the same general shape) leads us to see them as a group.
 Even when different shapes are randomly placed on a page, we cluster similar ones, and think of them as a group.

 - Enclosure.
 Objects collected within a boundary-like structure are perceived as a group.
 All of the shapes below are the same, but by placing a line or shading around some of them, we signal to an observer that the corralled objects form a group.

 - Closure.
 Open structures are perceived as closed, complete, and regular whenever there is a way that they can be reasonably interpreted that way.
 Using lines along the X and Y axes causes people to see the set of bars here as closed.

 - Continuity.
 Objects aligned (apparently or in reality) or in continuation of one another are perceived as a group.
 Although each of the lines shown is separate and distinct, the alignment of the trio makes it appear that one is a continuation of another across all three boxes.

 - Connection.
 Connected objects are perceived as a group.
 The simple addition of a line changes our perception of random points on a page: we see a trend or some relationship between and among the points.

 These are but a few of the things we know about the ways people perceive data and information.
-Take a look at some of my earlier posts for more details, and a list of recommended books on the topic.
+Take a look at some of my earlier posts for more details.
 And welcome to the club of those who like me find the work described in the Times article encouraging.
 Not only will enhanced perceptual learning make the communication we enable and the healthcare we support better, but as more people become aware of these crucial skills, I will have an easier time explaining what it is, exactly, that I do!